Mitch Green facts for kids

 Green refused to box for many years and was in frequent trouble with the law.
 He finally returned to the ring in February 1993, then aged 36, against journeyman Bruce Johnson.
 Again complaining about his purse and his new manager, Green refused to throw any punches and argued constantly with the referee, until the exasperated ref stopped the bizarre contest in the third.

-Throughout the 1990s, Green sporadically came out of retirement, most notably in bids for the New York State heavyweight title, against fringe contenders Melvin Foster in 1994 and Brian Nix in 1998.
-A 1998 win over Mike Dixon was ruled a 'no contest'.
-A March 1996 contest with Shannon Briggs fell apart when Green pulled a gun on his manager.
+Throughout the 1990s, Green sporadically came out of retirement, most notably in bids for the New York State heavyweight title, against fringe contenders Melvin Foster in 1994 and Brian Nix in 1998. .....
+A December 1995 contest with Shannon Briggs fell apart when Green was arrested for smashing up his manager's office during a dispute.

-Late in his career, an aged Green held two spurious championships.
-He won the World Boxing Empire Super-Heavyweight Title with a twelve-round decision over Danny Wofford on March 9, 2002, and was proclaimed the Universal Boxing Organization Heavyweight Champion on June 24, 2005.
+In the early 2000s, an aged Green held two spurious championships.
+He won the World Boxing Empire (originally the World Boxing Syndicate) super heavyweight title with a twelve-round decision over Danny Wofford on March 9, 2002.
+On June 24, 2005 he was proclaimed the Universal Boxing Organization [1] heavyweight champion.
 He never defended either title.
-His last fight was a fourth-round knockout of Billy Mitchem on August 2, 2005.
+His last fight was a fourth-round knockout of Billy Mitchem on August 2, 2005

 Personal life